 Finally, this side-compartment also has an RFID safe pocket (shown above where the person is putting the money).

-RFID is technology that can help you stay safe from electronic pickpockets, and while the technology can be a bit controversial, we think it’s cool to have!
+RFID is a technology that can help you stay safe from electronic pickpockets, and while the technology can be a bit controversial, we think it’s cool to have!

 This pocket is meant to hold your compact security items.
 Think passport, cash, credit cards, and government IDs.
 You can be extra comfortable knowing that this pocket comes with the lock, so your goods will be safe from electronic and real pickpockets.

-Take that thieves.
+Take that, thieves.